 In addition to the major events listed above, there will be a number of smaller, ongoing events happening throughout the city.

 Lantern displays.
 Think there’s nothing special about a lantern?
 You’d be surprised.
 The lanterns exhibited during Chinese New Year are massive, colorful, and come in all shapes and sizes.
-The exhibition at the Hong Kong Cultural Centre Piazza takes place from 6pm to 11pm every day and lasts until February 19th.
+The lantern carnival at the Hong Kong Cultural Centre Piazza take place, from 7:30 to 9:30 p.m., on 2nd March, 2018.
 For a complete list of lantern carnivals, click here.

 Pray for good luck.
-Chinese New Year is the busiest time for Hong Kong’s temples, as locals flock to these places of worship to give thanks to the gods for the past year and pray for good fortune in the new one.
+Chinese New Year is the busiest time for Hong Kong’s temples; locals flock to these places of worship to give thanks to the gods for the past year and pray for good fortune in the new one.

-Some of the largest and most popular temples include Wong Tai Sin Temple, Man Mo Temple, and the Lam Tsuen Wishing Trees, where the floats from the Night Parade will be on display from January 29th to February 12th.
+Some of the largest and most popular temples include Wong Tai Sin Temple, Man Mo Temple, and the Lam Tsuen Wishing Trees, where the floats from the Night Parade will be on display.